monkeyband114/Mitter/README.md

 (env)$ localtunnel-beta 8000
 => Port 8000 is now publicly accessible from http://5bebd69e5222.v2.localtunnel.com ...
 ```
-Please refer to the [the Webhooks manual](https://sandbox.gocardless.com/docs/python/merchant_tutorial_webhook#receiving-webhooks) for more details.

 ### Test your Webhooks
 Once you have the app running with `python manage.py runserver` and tunneling